Unit 11: Vocabulary

 coprocessor

-any computer processor or portion of the CPU which assists the main processor with a highly specialized task
+Any computer processor or portion of the CPU which assists the main processor with a highly specialized task.

 UK